paschalugwu/Shawarma_Shop-Financial-Model/README.md

 - **Monthly Business Days:** Adjusted per month to reflect holidays and weekends.
 - **Seasonal Adjustments:** Sales volume projections account for seasonal trends and peak periods to ensure realistic forecasting.

+### Scenario Analysis

+I believe that the main drivers of profitability for the shop will be the average number of wraps sold per day and the rent paid.
+To account for potential variations, I've implemented a scenario analysis:

+- **Worst-Case Scenario:**
+  - Reduce wraps sold per day by 20 wraps.
+  - Increase rent by 10%.

+- **Best-Case Scenario:**
+  - Increase wraps sold per day by 20 wraps.
+  - Reduce rent by 10%.

+These scenarios help gauge the financial impact of changes in key business drivers, ensuring robust planning and risk management.

 ## Financial Statements